inBeat/inbeat-website/content/top-influencers/instagram/guitar/colombia/_index.md

 ---
-title: Top 10 Guitar Instagram Influencers In Colombia In 2023
+title: Top 10 Guitar Instagram Influencers In Colombia In 2024
 description: >-
-  Find top guitar Instagram influencers in Colombia in 2023.
-Most popular hashtags: #guitar #music #tbt #photography.
+  Find top guitar Instagram influencers in Colombia in 2024.
+Most popular hashtags: #guitar #tbt #music #guitarist.
 platform: Instagram
-hits: 28
+hits: 30
-text_top: Discover the top-rated Instagram profiles on inBeat.
+text_top: Discover the top-rated Instagram accounts on inBeat.
-text_bottom: Our search engine has 28 Instagram influencers like this in Colombia for you to connect with.
+text_bottom: Our search engine aggregates 30 Instagram influencers like this in Colombia for you to pitch.
 profiles:
   - username: "tobytobon"
     fullname: >-